erockrazor/angularNotes/README.md

 can put custom html into your component.
 Without putting ng-content within your custom component, angular will remove it from the DOM.

+Service Requirements
+    -Service Created via a .ts file with a export class -export class ServiceClassName(){
+            functions...
+        }
+    -In component
+        -Import { ServiceClassName} from './path'
+        -providers: [ServiceClassName]
+        -public serviceVariableName: ServiceClassName in constructor